Privatized Banking: High Cash Value and Long-Term Growth

 The money you put into life insurance is called premium.

 Because the word premium tends to associate with the cost of something, it’s an unfortunate word choice.
-It’s more helpful to think of your premium dollars as “deposits” that you put into your banking system.
+It’s more helpful to think of your premium payment as “deposits” that you put into your savings account.
 (Although I must point out that state laws prevent us from using the word “deposits” and “premiums” interchangeably.)

 High Early Cash Value

-Cash value, like home equity, is the portion of the death benefit that you have access to use.
-For all whole life policies, the cash value will equal the death benefit at the age of endowment, usually age 121.
+Life insurance cash value, like home equity, is the portion of the death benefit that you have access to use.
+For all whole life policies, the cash surrender value will equal the death benefit at the age of endowment, usually age 121.

 However, policies have different rates of accumulation along the way.